The Hu Lab

 The core of our research is to understand the dynamics of biological systems and their control strategies.
 We take an experimental-computational hybrid approach to study various dynamical systems in synthetic biology.

-The design foundry describes the collection of integrative methods we use to study the system of interest; it provides the theoretical and computational basis for creating novel biosystems with the experimental platforms.
+This is our design foundry, which describes the collection of integrative methods we use to study the system of interest; it provides the theoretical and computational basis for creating novel biosystems with the experimental platforms.

 The experimental platforms are the study subjects; they also produce data to support the development and improvement of methods in the foundry.